oddy-boop/Edusync-git/src/supabase/policies.md

 -- Add school_id to app_settings
-ALTER TABLE public.app_settings DROP COLUMN IF EXISTS id; -- Remove old integer primary key ALTER TABLE public.app_settings ADD COLUMN IF NOT EXISTS school_id UUID NOT NULL REFERENCES public.schools(id) ON DELETE CASCADE;
+ALTER TABLE public.app_settings DROP COLUMN IF EXISTS id; -- Remove old integer primary key ALTER TABLE public.app_settings ADD COLUMN IF NOT EXISTS school_id UUID REFERENCES public.schools(id) ON DELETE CASCADE;
+-- NOTE: A school_id can be NULL for super_admin settings, so we can't make it NOT NULL or PRIMARY KEY directly.
+-- A single row with a specific ID (e.g., 1) will be used for global settings if needed, or we manage super admin config elsewhere.
+-- For now, we will assume app_settings are always tied to a school.
+-- Let's make school_id the primary key again for simplicity of the app.
 ALTER TABLE public.app_settings ADD PRIMARY KEY (school_id);
 COMMENT ON COLUMN public.app_settings.school_id IS 'Uniquely identifies the school these settings belong to.
 Serves as the primary key.';